MSQuadribot/ROS2_NvidiaNX_CAN/ReadMe.md

 ## How to build the package :

-First, open a new terminal and go to the following directory : /Desktop/dev_ws There you will be able to build all the packages that are in the src subdirectory
+First, open a new terminal and go to the following directory : /Desktop/dev_ws There you will be able to build all the packages that are in the src subdirectory.

 $ colcon build

-This process can take some times (on my machine it could take up to 15s to run) Remember that if the built was already completed, there is no need to run it again But, be also aware that you have to rebuild the package each time you make a modification
+This process can take some times (on my machine it could take up to 15s to run).
+Remember that if the built was already completed, there is no need to run it again.
+But, be also aware that you have to rebuild the package each time you make a modification.

 ## How to run the package :

-For that, you will need to open a new terminal and go to the following directory : /Desktop/dev_ws If you just built the package, the terminal will need to be different as this can cause issues otherwise
+For that, you will need to open a new terminal and go to the following directory : /Desktop/dev_ws If you just built the package, the terminal will need to be different as this can cause issues otherwise.

-in order to launch a process for this package you will need to source your workspace
+in order to launch a process for this package you will need to source your workspace.

 $ . install/setup.bash

-Once done, you can process with using this wonderful package
+Once done, you can process with using this wonderful package.

 $ ros2 run canbot {$processname}